xiaoa6435/RmdImgPaste/README.md

 ## RmdImgPaste

-RStudio Addin: Copy images from clipboard into .Rmd files or a blogdown post
+RStudio Addin: Copy images from clipboard into .Rmd files or a blogdown post, this is a usage from Timag
 ![Usage, image from Timag/imageclipr](https://github.com/Timag/imageclipr/blob/master/usage.gif)

 ## Installation